-Ceramic cutting tools can become necessary when cutting temperature is high and no coolant is used.
+Ceramic cutting tools can become necessary when cutting temperature is high and no coolant comes in.
 Cutting tools in ceramic, made of High Purity Alumina (HPA), are targeting:

 - Thermal and chemical stablility (avoid oxidation).
-This is intrinsically linked with the use of ceramic made of HPA.
+This is an intrinsic property of an HPA ceramic.

 - Wear resistance.
 Only high-density pieces with high intrinsic hardness and no porosity can provide a very good resistance to wear.
 We provide HPA and Zirconia with controlled agglomerates (which tend to zero for no porosity) and controlled particle size and particle size distribution.

 - Fracture toughness.
-This property is enhanced by a fine, high-quality microstructure of the final ceramic used as a cutting tool.
+Furthermore, the finer the microstucture, the tougher the cutting tool.
 Baikowski® provides HPA & Zirconia guaranteeing controlled size of the final ceramic grains and hardness due to the finest microstructure.

-Our products are controlled in particle size, particle size distribution and agglomerates.
+We control our products in particle size, particle size distribution and agglomerates.
 All those properties enable to control the sintering reactivity.
 The ceramic obtained by sintering our powders is highly dense at a low temperature.
 We can also add various dopants, in order to foster the densification of the ceramic.
 Moreover, some additives can reinforce the mechanical properties, like zirconia.

-Some ceramic pieces can be especially designed for their properties of insulation or diffusion.
+The design of some ceramic pieces expands properties such as insulation or diffusion.
 For example, this is the case for small ceramic pieces in electronics, which act as heat sinks into the device.
 This function is gaining importance, insofar as electronic devices go more and more downsizing and functionalizing.
 Thermal management ceramics are meant to be:

 - Cooling or heat exchanging efficiently and in a long-lasting way.
 This is an essential advantage of technical ceramics compared to metal.
 It guarantees low maintenance costs thanks to its superior chemical durability.
-Baikowski® provides high purity alumina enabling to control the final porosity of the ceramic (control of the particle size, particle size distribution & agglomerates), which participates in the efficiency of the heat dissipation or insulation.
+Baikowski® provides high purity alumina enabling to control the final porosity of the ceramic.
+Indeed, we control the particle size, particle size distribution & agglomerates in our products.
+It participates in the efficiency of the heat dissipation or insulation.

 - Lightweight, due to the design evolution of the electronic devices.
 Our products allow to make efficient thermal management ceramics at a low thickness, thanks to the control of sintering reactivity and shrinkage.